Density of rainbow triangles and properly colored $K_4$'s: Proofs of Theorem via flag algebras, counting and entropy

 Now, consider a vertex $u \in V'$.
 As $u \in V'$, $u$ has a neighbor $u'$, and without loss of generality, $uu'$ is red.
 Then, by ($\star$), $u$ belongs to a rainbow triangle in which $u$ is incident to a green edge, as well as a rainbow triangle in which $u$ is incident to a blue edge.
 Therefore, $u$ is incident to at least one edge of each color.

 Next, let $(c_1,c_2,c_3)$ be an arbitrary permutation of the three colors, and let $v$ be a vertex for which $uv$ has color $c_1$.
 By $(\star)$, there exist at least $d$ vertices $w$ for which $uw$ has color $c_2$.
 Furthermore, for each vertex $w \in V(\Gamma)$ for which $uw$ has color $c_2$, condition (a) of Lemma \ref{lem:K4char} implies that $vw$ has color $c_3$.
 Therefore, $V(\Gamma)$ has exactly $d$ vertices $w$ for which $uw$ has color $c_2$.
 Since $u$ and $c_2$ were chosen arbitrarily, $u$ has exactly $d$ incident edges of each color. \end{proof} Since conditions (a) and (b) of Lemma \ref{lem:K4char} hold, $\Gamma[V']$ is a balanced blowup of a properly colored $K_4$.
-Therefore, $\Gamma$ is obtained from a balanced blowup of a properly colored $K_4$ by possibly adding a set of isolated vertices. \end{proof} Finally, we present an entropy version of our proof of Theorem~\ref{triangleent}, which is inspired by [6].
-We assume familiarity with the entropy of a discrete random variable $X$, defined as $H(X)=-\sum_{x}\mathbb{P}(X=x)\log_{2}(\mathbb{P}(X=x))$, as well as some related results. \begin{proof}[Proof of Theorem~\ref{triangleent}] Let $v_g v_b v_r\in V(\Gamma)^{3}$ be a rainbow triangle sampled uniformly at random from $\Gamma$, where $v_g v_b$, $v_b v_r$ and $v_r v_g$ are red, green and blue edges respectively.
-We resample a vertex $v_{r}'$ so that $v_g v_r'$ and $v_b v_r'$ are blue and green edges, and $v_r$ and $v_r'$ are conditionally independent given $v_g,v_b$ and $H(v_r'|v_g, v_b)=H(v_r|v_g, v_b)$.
+Therefore, $\Gamma$ is obtained from a balanced blowup of a properly colored $K_4$ by possibly adding a set of isolated vertices. \end{proof}